 Description

-The first land-based campsite on the Roanoke for RRP, this unique location offers a roofed and screened camping deck, an open deck, and a separate privy…all with a spectacular view of the Roanoke from high atop a bluff.
+The first land-based campsite on the Roanoke for RRP, this unique location offers a roofed and screened camping deck, an open deck, and a separate in-ground toilet (no bucket needed)…all with a spectacular view of the Roanoke from high atop a bluff.
 Both the screen-enclosed and the open platforms measure 12′ x 16′.
-Steps with multiple docks (to accommodate paddlers during river level variations) lead from the river to the top of the bluff.
+Steps lead from the river to the top of the bluff.
 Position more tents around the two camping structures and create a good camp site for larger groups.
+The privy is tucked in the woods 60 steps from the screened in cabin and 20 steps down a path.